naturalnessbasedappraoch/Natural-DaCode/README.md

 This folder contains all the datasets used for training and testing the models in the paper **"Has My Code Been Stolen for Model Training?
 A Naturalness-Based Approach to Code Contamination Detection"**.
-The dataset is organized into three main parts: **Train Dataset**, **Testing Dataset**, and **N-gram Train Dataset**.
+The dataset is organized into three main parts: **Train Dataset**, **Testing Dataset for Code Completion Models**, and **N-gram Train Dataset**.

 ## Folder Structure
 ```plaintext